-- Once you are married your Will becomes invalid.
-This means that if you had beneficiaries who are not your spouse listed in your Will, they will not receive these gifts.
+- if you had beneficiaries who are not your spouse listed in your Will, they will not receive these gifts

-- Also if you have appointed an Executor who is someone other than your spouse to administer your Estate, that appointment will not take effect.
+- if you have appointed an executor who is someone other than your spouse to administer your estate, that appointment will not take effect.

-- When you marry it is important to remake your Will, so it is clear as to your wishes.
-It is also important to plan your future by making an Enduring Power of Attorney.
+When you marry or plan to marry, it is important to remake your Will, so your wishes are clear.
+It is also important to plan your future by making an enduring power of attorney.

-The Public Trustee has been serving Queensland since 1916, and you can trust us to be there when you say YES.
+The Public Trustee has been serving Queensland since 1916—you can trust us to be here when you need us.